 I attended the group dealing with systematic issues which turned out to be the largest group and produced a very lively discussion.
 Our purpose was to help "fill out" the draft of the Civil Societies Declaration which will be given during the Review Conference which begins on Saturday, Nov 29.
 This declaration is the NGOs reaction to the government's "Outcome Document" which is still being reworked by government reps in New York.
 (We have received two versions of the "Outcome Document" since arriving at the meeting this morning!)
 Our goal was to try to make sure that the government document reflects the concerns of the NGOs.

 Following our sessions in small groups, the groups reported back during a plenary session.
 Major concerns were the importance of getting a follow-up mechanism/conference with a specific date and the need to strengthen ECOSOC and not create more bodies.
-It was also pointed out that the Civil Society is not
+It was also pointed out that the Civil Society is not mentioned in the document.

 Repeatedly today strong feelings surfaced that while additional funds are needed to deal with climate control these funds should not come from what has already been agreed to in order to reach the Millennium Development Goals.